Stung by the pandemic, Ethiopia boosts health budget 46%, PM says

 “In many African countries, healthcare is a neglected sector.
 This pandemic has exposed our dark underbelly,” Abiy told the FT Africa conference, which was held virtually.

-The extra spending has made the health sector the fourth biggest in terms of budgetary allocations, he said, without giving any detailed numbers.
+The extra spending has made the health sector the fourth biggest in terms of budgetary allocations, he said.

 Sub-Saharan Africa appears to have so far escaped the worst of the pandemic, accounting for only 3.4% of global infections and 2.5% of deaths, but Abiy said the region’s economies have taken a heavy toll.